7.2 USG Budget

 Exceptions to the requirement that institutions operate their auxiliary enterprises on a self-supporting basis shall be recognized as follows:

-- Institutions may choose to operate some auxiliary enterprise activities on a loss basis, but must indicate in their five-year plans how the costs of such activities will be covered by revenues generated through other auxiliary operations.
-It shall be the Board of Regents’ determination as to whether such losses are sustainable based on the institution’s five-year plan.
+- Institutions may choose to operate some auxiliary enterprise activities on a loss basis, but must indicate in their five-year plans how the costs of such activities will be covered by revenues generated through other auxiliary operations and must also provide an alternative plan reflecting the elimination or privatization of the auxiliary.
+The Board of Regents may, upon recommendation of the Chancellor, direct the institution to eliminate or privatize the auxiliary.

 7.2.3 Operating Budgets